 Foster an inclusive class climate that values diversity.
 Students’ sense of belonging is positively associated with learning (Freeman, Anderman, & Jensen, 2007; Strayhorn, T., 2012; Trujillo & Tanner, 2014).
 There are many ways in which instructors can show their commitment to creating an inclusive learning environment, for example,

-- Put a statement on your syllabus that communicates how you, yourself, value inclusivity in your course.
+- Put a statement on your course outline that communicates how you, yourself, value inclusivity in your course.
 Talk to your students at the beginning of term about this written statement.

 - Foster inclusivity in group work by providing students with guidelines and resources for how to work out conflicts with others.

 - Avoid using instructional materials and examples that foster stereotypes.

 - Recognize the importance of respecting students’ choice of pronoun.
 See Gender Pronouns and Teaching tip sheet.

 - Respect students’ privacy by not discussing their accommodations in front of others and by not causing them to disclose their disability.